siamaksade/quay-mirror-pipeline/README.md

-Run Tekton Pipelines on Quay Notifications
+# Run Tekton Pipelines on Quay Image Mirroring Notifications

 This demo shows an example of a Tekton Pipeline on OpenShift which is triggered based on webhooks from Quay image registry.
 A mirrored repository is configured on Quay to mirror images from Red Hat container catalog.
 As a result, every time a new image tag is made available in Red Hat container